viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 In our design, the XADC starts sending the desired data samples over the master AXI-Stream of the XADC Wizard after we call  [XSysMon_SetSingleChParams()](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L586) in the PS.
 Let me explain in this chapter how we control the AXI DMA to get data from PL into the RAM of the Zynq ARM core.

-The initialization of the DMA is like of other Xillinx subsystems:
+The initialization of the DMA is like that of other Xillinx subsystems:

 ```c++
 #include "xaxidma.h"